Questions over future of PNG detainees once Manus centre closes

 Available in other languages

 There are questions over how hundreds of asylum seekers and refugees from the regional processing centre in Papua New Guinea will be resettled after news the facility will close.
-Image: Asylum seekers at Manus Island detention centre in PNG in 2014 (AAP)
+The Australian and PNG governments made the announcement months after PNG's Supreme Court ruled the Manus Island camp is unconstitutional, and amid public and legal pressure for Australia to find a sustainable and safe solution for the detainees.

 By Kristina Kukolja, Peggy Giakoumelos